 Getting the fire going

-- After another 15-30 minutes, depending, you'll feel the fire chucking out heat, the coals will be glowing red on their undersides, and the whole shebang will have more or less stopped smoking, which tells you that the fuel is now burning hot and efficiently.
+- After about 15-30 minutes, depending, you'll feel the fire chucking out heat, the coals will be glowing red on their undersides, and the whole shebang will have more or less stopped smoking, which tells you that the fuel is now burning hot and efficiently.
 You should hear the fire quietly roaring away but watch it doesn't overheat (i.e. if it's uncomfortable to stand near it).

 - Now leave it alone.
 Don't poke it about, stoke it up, or worry it with a stick.
 If you do, the coal will collapse in on itself and stop the air from flowing through the fire.